oracle-livelabs/adb/movie-stream-story-lite/load-data/load-data.md

 ## Task 2: Update the user's profile to grant more privileges

 You learned how to use the Create User dialog to create a new user.
 You can also create and modify users using SQL.
 This is useful when you don't have access to the user interface or you want to run scripts to create/alter many users.
-Open the SQL worksheet as the ADMIN user to update the [](var:db_user_name) user you just created.
+Next, you will open the SQL worksheet as the ADMIN user to update the [](var:db_user_name) user you just created.

 1. The Database Users page now shows your new [](var:db_user_name) user in addition to the ADMIN user.
 Click **Database Actions** in the upper left corner of the page, to return to the Database Actions launch page.

     ![Database Users page showing your new [](var:db_user_name) user](images/see-new-moviestream-user.png " ")

-2. In the Development section of the Database Actions page, click the **SQL** card to open a new SQL worksheet:
+2. In the **Development** section of the Database Actions page, click the **SQL** card to open a new SQL worksheet:

     ![Click the SQL card.](images/db-actions-click-sql-card.png " ")

     This will open up a new window that should look something like the screenshot below.
 The first time you open SQL Worksheet, a series of pop-up informational boxes introduce you to the main features.
-Click Next to take a tour through the informational boxes.
+Click **Next** to take a tour through the informational boxes.

     ![Screenshot of initial SQL Worksheet](images/Picture100-sql-worksheet.png " ")